Study of the photostability of a sunscreen product

 Description

-The study of the photostability of a sunscreen product aims to evaluate the resistance of UV filters and the complete formula when exposed to light, whether natural or artificial (UV-A, UV-B or full spectrum).
+The photostability study of a sunscreen product aims to evaluate the resistance of UV filters and the overall formula when exposed to light, whether natural or artificial (UV-A, UV-B, or full spectrum).

-This analysis makes it possible to verify that the product retains its photoprotective efficacy (SPF) , its chemical stability and its safety of use throughout its exposure.
+This analysis verifies that the product retains its photoprotective efficacy (SPF) , chemical stability , and safety throughout its exposure.

 The main objective of the study is to:

-• Evaluate interactions between filters , which may lead to a loss of efficiency.
+- Evaluate the interactions between filters , which may lead to a loss of efficiency.

-• Identify photodegradation by-products , which are sometimes potentially irritating or unstable.
+- Identify the by-products of photodegradation , which are sometimes potentially irritating or unstable.

 Analytical methods used